SteidleR/katacoda-scenarios/python-pyspark/step4.md

 Let's start using Spark for simple data processing.

+As like in the previous step, we first need to create a new _SparkSession_.

 <pre class="file" data-filename="step4.py" data-target="replace">
 import pyspark